vincentvikram/history-maker/README.md

 # History-maker
-This is version two of the project related to historical thinking started.
-A primitive version can be found here https://github.com/vincentvikram/historical-thinking Participatory design research (https://en.wikipedia.org/wiki/Participatory_design) has been used to obtain the type of signs or notations that should be used to develop historical thinking.
+This is version two of the project related to historical thinking.
+A primitive version can be found here https://github.com/vincentvikram/historical-thinking Participatory design research (https://en.wikipedia.org/wiki/Participatory_design) has been used to obtain the signs or notations that have been used to develop historical thinking.
 The following tool is part of ongoing research work.